g7sim/hi_admin_xh/README.md

 You must make under Configuration -> Admin-menu the entry hi_admin !!!

-You can configiure it under plugins -> Hi_admin -> configuration
+You can configure it under plugins -> Hi_admin -> configuration